wpeterman/ResistanceGA/vignettes/ResistanceGA.md

 ------
 ### Single surface optimization

 Make a directory to write ASCII files, CIRCUITSCAPE batch files, and results.
+It is critical that there are **NO SPACES** in the specified directory as this will cause functions that interact with CIRCUITSCAPE to fail.

 ```r
 if("ResistanceGA_Examples"%in%dir("C:/")==FALSE)